 Activation exercises, like these banded squats, are great for improving your biomechanics for more efficient movement in the squat.
-It's essential to have good movement patterns and efficiency before adding heavy weight to your squat.
-These banded squats also work the gluteus medius, hip abductor and quadriceps.
-I’m working on strengthening my hips and improving hip mobility, so this exercise is a regular addition to my warm-ups.
+It's important to have good movement patterns and efficiency before adding heavy weight to your squat.

 Banded squats work the gluteus medius, hip abductor, and quadriceps.
 I'm currently working on strengthening my hips and improving hip mobility.
 This banded exercise is a regular addition to my workout warm-up.

 To do this exercise, place a sports performance band just above your knees with your feet shoulder-width apart.